Exotically knotted disks and complex curves: The topological construction

-To distinguish the disks in Theorem~\ref{thm:ball} up to ambient diffeomorphism, we show that there is a knot in $ S^3 \setminus K$ that bounds a smoothly embedded, once-punctured torus in $B^4 \setminus D'$ but not in $B^4 \setminus D$ (even up to ambient diffeomorphism).
-In $B^4 \setminus D$, such a surface is obstructed using the invariant $\tau$ derived from knot Floer homology \cite{oz-sz:genus}.
+To distinguish our disks up to ambient diffeomorphism, we show that there is a knot in $ S^3 \setminus K$ that bounds a smoothly embedded, once-punctured torus in $B^4 \setminus D'$ but not in $B^4 \setminus D$ (even up to ambient diffeomorphism).
+In $B^4 \setminus D$, we obstruct such a surface indirectly using the invariant $\tau$ derived from knot Floer homology \cite{oz-sz:genus}.
 To describe the obstruction, we recall that the \emph{$n$-trace} of a knot $K$ in $S^3$ is the 4-manifold $X_n(K)$ obtained by attaching an $n$-framed 2-handle to $B^4$ along $K$.
 The \emph{$n$-shake genus} $g^n_{sh}(K)$ of $K$ is defined to be the minimal genus of a smoothly embedded surface generating the second homology of $X_n(K)$.
 It can be shown that $\tau$ is a lower bound on the zero-shake genus; see Remark~4.10 or Theorem~1.6 of \cite{hmp:mazur}.

 \begin{thm}[{cf~\cite{hmp:mazur}}] If $K$ is a knot in $S^3$, then $|\tau(K)| \leq g^0_{sh}(K)$. \end{thm}